 The baobabs remain the highlight of my ride across the flat, arid interior of Senegal.
 They don't come any more frequently than do the small towns and villages, making them all the more special.
-The way is dotted every ten miles or so with small villages of walled compounds of mud huts with thatched roofs and small towns of bareboned concrete homes and businesses.
+The way is dotted every ten miles or so with small villages of walled compounds of mud huts with thatched roofs and slightly smaller towns of bareboned box-like concrete homes and businesses.
 I know I'm coming to a town when the litter along the road thickens to a virtual carpet.

 But I have the baobabs to sustain me.

 I am still figuring out my diet.
 I can't count on grocery stores, as they are nothing more than a few shelves of little suitable for my purposes in a town's one room general store with everything behind the counter.
 I thought I would be able to stock up on food when I came upon a couple of French grocery chain stores in Dakar.
 They were both clones of their counterparts back in France, stocked with the identical items one would see there, even the yogurt, but at outrageously inflated prices, everything having been imported.
 A yogurt drink that sustains me in France cost ten dollars.
 A bottle of mint syrup had a price tag of twenty-five dollars.
 A can of cassoulet was priced at fifteen dollars.
 In France I was accustomed to not paying more than a dollar for any of them.
 It is a testament to the French love for their food that those residing in Senegal are willing to pay such exorbitant prices.
 But I have to admit, after a few days of food deprivation, those prices didn't seem so unreasonable.
 Plenty of people do indulge to sustain not one but several such large supermarkets.